-Option 2: Auto Option 3: Customized
+Option 2: Auto

-The ESC calculates the corresponding cutoff voltage as per the number of LiPo cells and sets the cutoff voltage to 3.3V/Cell
+The ESC calculates the corresponding cutoff voltage as per the number of LiPo cells it detects and the "3.3V/cell" rule.
+For example, if the ESC detects a 2S, the cutoff voltage for the battery shall be 6.6V.

-The customized cutoff threshold is a voltage for the whole battery pack (adjustable from 3.0V to 4.5V).